AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-31-16-shades-of-gray/index.md

 }
 ```

-Here's an example that was manually seeded with a hash of `3b5875ce12be8bd07cf00249732c8edd7da6145f`:
+Here's an example that was seeded with a hash of `3b5875ce12be8bd07cf00249732c8edd7da6145f`:

 {% include postImage.html src: "./images/hash.png", alt: "A four-by-four grid of grayscale tiles, rendered using the hash 3b5875ce12be8bd07cf00249732c8edd7da6145f", isLinked: false %}

-There is just one flaw: Mathematically speaking, the hash should eventually generate an embarrassing permutation of tiles.
+There is just one problem: Mathematically speaking, the hash should eventually generate an embarrassing permutation of tiles.
 When you consider that I [make frequent and atomic commits](/blog/atomic-git-commits/), this may not end well.
-On the other hand, there are 256 grayscale values for each 16 tile, which when you do the math comes out to—*counts fingers*—lots and lots of permutations.
-So it's unlikely that I'll ever run into those edge cases.
+On the other hand, there are 256 grayscale values for each of the 16 tiles, which when you do the math comes out to—*counts fingers*—lots and lots of permutations.
+So it's unlikely that I'll ever run into edge cases where this algorithm produces something silly.